sftcd/happykey/README.md

 a few mode/ciphersuite combinations that seem to fail - still checking that out.

-Main TODOs (possibly in this order) are:
+Some non-urgent TODOs (possibly in this order) are:
+- add more test cases to [alltest.sh](alltest.sh)
 - arbitrary sizes for plain/cipher texts (640kB is a hard limit for now:-)
 - APIs for non single-shot operation (non-existent:-)